doubleyou456/CustomSkinsMod/README.md

 # CustomSkinsMod
  A mod to load skins into UNBEATABLE[White Label]

-Download and extract the zip file into your 'UNBEATABLE [white label]' folder like you did for Taco's Custom Beatmaps Mod (which needs to be installed for the skins mod to work).
+Download the zip file in the files called 'CustomSkinsModWLv1.1.0.zip' or 'CustomSkinsModDemov1.0.0.zip' (not the one in <>code) and extract it into your 'UNBEATABLE [white label]' or 'UNBEATABLE [DEMO]' folder.

 Once installed, press '/' in the main menu to toggle the mod on/off (default on), and press '<' or '>' in the main menu to switch Beat or Quaver skins respectively; look at the BepInEx console for feedback (sorry to anyone who has only one monitor).
 Toggling the mod off and on will reload all skins.